codebyshankar/codebyshankar/README.md

 - 👋 Hi, I’m Shankar
 - 👀 I’m interested in solving problems and have been programming close to two decades mostly based on arcane systems
-- 🌱 I’m currently learning python, web programming and machine learning
+- 🌱 I’m currently learning python, web programming, cloud computing, machine learning and deep learning
 - 💞️ I’m looking to collaborate on small scale projects based on python and machine learning

 <!---